search icon

 10. Burger King

-The first restaurant opened in the USA during the recession in 1954.
-Although Burger King has changed owners several times over the decades, it became the second largest fast-food chain in the world.
+The first Burger King restaurant opened in the USA during the recession in 1954.
+Although Burger King has changed owners several times over the decades, it has become the second-largest fast-food chain in the world.

 Burger King

-Today, Burger King operates on a franchise model, and the chain’s restaurants are visited by 11 million people a year.
+Today, Burger King operates on a franchise model, and the chain’s restaurants are visited by 11 million people a day.
+Its parent company is Restaurant Brands International (which sourced the stats below).

 11. Apple

-Two Steves, Jobs and Wozniak, started their computer and software business in 1976 just after the oil crisis.
-The rapid growth of Apple has always been driven by innovative products: Mac, iPhone, iPad, Apple Watch.
+Two Steves, Steve Jobs and Steve Wozniak, started their computer and software business in 1976, just after the tail end of the oil crisis.
+The rapid growth of Apple has always been driven by innovative products; Mac, iPhone, iPad, and Apple Watch are just a few of its most popular assets.

 Apple